zimfw/git/README.md

   * `GRx` removes a remote.
   * `GRm` renames a remote.
   * `GRu` fetches remotes updates.
-  * `GRp` prunes all stale remote tracking branches.
+  * `GRp` prunes all stale remote-tracking branches.
   * `GRs` shows information about a given remote.
   * `GRS` changes URLs for a remote.